avijits01/react-ai-1/Readme.md

 Follow these steps to set up the project:

+### OpenAI API Key

+The application requires an **OpenAI API Key** to function properly, the rest of the keys are optional.
+You can obtain it by signing up or logging into your account at [OpenAI's API platform](https://openai.com/api/).
+Include the key in .env as demonstrated below.

 1. In the `server` folder, create a `.env` file with the following content:

 ```bash